On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Tempered Arthur packet

-\end{spacing} In the last case, $\eta$ is a quadratic character associated with a quadratic extension $E/F$ and $\Gal{E/F}$ is the associated Galois group, and we fix an isomorphism $SO(2n, \C) \rtimes \Gal{E/F} \cong O(2n, \C)$.
-So in either of these cases, there is a natural embedding $\xi_{N}$ of $\L{G}$ into $GL(N, \C)$ up to $GL(N, \C)$-conjugation, where $N = 2n+1$ if $G = Sp(2n)$ or $N = 2n$ otherwise.
+In the last case, $\eta$ is a quadratic character associated with a quadratic extension $E/F$ and $\Gal{E/F}$ is the associated Galois group.
+If we define $O(2n, \C)$ with respect to $J_{2n}$, we can fix an isomorphism $SO(2n, \C) \rtimes \Gal{E/F} \cong O(2n, \C)$ by sending the nontrivial element of $\Gal{E/F}$ to the permutation matrix \eqref{eq: permutation matrix}.
+So in either of these cases, there is a natural embedding $\xi_{N}$ of $\L{G}$ into $GL(N, \C)$ up to $GL(N, \C)$-conjugacy, where $N = 2n+1$ if $G = Sp(2n)$ or $N = 2n$ otherwise.
 Under such an embedding, we can view the parameter $\p$ as an equivalence class of $N$-dimensional self-dual representations of $L_{F}$, i.e., $\p^{\vee} = \p$.
 Let $\r_{\p}$ be the self-dual representation of $GL(N, F)$ associated with $\p$ under the local Langlands correspondence (cf. \cite{HarrisTaylor:2001}, \cite{Henniart:2000}, and \cite{Scholze:2013}).
 If we decompose $\p$ into equivalence classes of irreducible subrepresentations, we get

 where $\p_{i}$ is an equivalence class of irreducible representations of $L_{F}$ and $l_{i}$ is the multiplicity.
 Since $L_{F}$ is a product of $W_{F}$ and $SL(2, \C)$, we can further decompose $\p_{i}$ as an tensor product